-If you need to track time for your business, a solution like Harvest makes it a breeze.
-You can use it on your computer and you mobile devices and it all syncs up.
+- If you need to track time for your business, a solution like Harvest makes it a breeze.
+You can use it on your computer and your mobile devices and it all syncs up.
 You can also send invoices and track expenses against a budget.

 9. Improve your contact management

 Managing customers, leads, payments, and other key information is an ongoing challenge—one that can cost you sales.
 Today’s successful, modern small businesses use customer relationship management (CRM) apps like Infusionsoft to get organized—and stay that way—by connecting to your business apps and helping you follow up where you need it most: overdue invoices, quotes, customer questions, and more.
 No more losing track of important emails; the software remembers for you.

 Create an organizational system that works for you